jjolano/openps3ftp/README.txt

 - Supports transfer resuming
 =============================

-Implemented error codes:
+Implemented error codes (shouldn't happen under typical use anyway):
-0x1337BEEF - Socket binding failed.
-Just restart.
-The only reason I think this would happen is if you launch OpenPS3FTP right after exiting it.
+0x1337BEEF - Server initialization failed.
-0x13371010 - Socket polling failed.
-Probably only happens if the system decides to screw up.
+0x1337DEAD - Connection polling failed.
-0x1337ABCD - Error on listener socket.
-Probably only happens if you're screwing around with the server.
+0x1337CAFE - Out of memory.

+Any other error code is unknown and should be reported to me.
+Please include the FTP connection log.

 Note to developers:
 Do what you like with the source code - however when releasing something that